ESMValGroup/ESMValTool/doc/doc_D73/source/reporting.rst

 		    'block':'#ID'+'ExLin'
 		}}

-	MD=METAdata("both",fig_name,Dict)	# "meta" and "xml" are options for specific meta data (e.g. "xml" with csv files) MD.write()
+	MD=METAdata("both",fig_name,Dict)	# "meta" and "xml" are options for specific meta data
+						# (e.g. "xml" with csv files)
+	MD.write()

+First, a plotting function is called, then the figure is saved to a specific file ("name.png").
+Afterwards a dictionary object is constructed that is describing the plot and, e.g., the input data.
+The last step is, to initialize a METAdata object, connected to the saved file ("name.png") and the describing dictionary, which is finally attatched to this file.

-There will be a wrapper for this meta data to be written by ncl diagnostics within the next version.
+There will be a wrapper for meta data to be written by ncl diagnostics within the next version.

 Examples